KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ```
 This example lists all customers who have at least one reservation.
 Note that the value (literal 1 in this case) returned by the subquery is not used, we are only interested in whether any row(s) exist.
 We could use any value or expression in that select list.

+The EXISTS operator is very efficient because it stops looking for rows as soon as it finds the first one.

 This is also an example of a **correlated subquery**.

 ### Correlated Subqueries